Index

 assert_always_less_than!; watermark tracking; explorer optimizes bounds - Compound Assertions —

-assert_sometimes_all!for simultaneous sub-goals; frontier tracking - System Invariants — Invariant trait runs after every event; cross-system properties; conservation laws
+assert_sometimes_all!for simultaneous sub-goals; frontier tracking - Events and Invariants — plain

 - Debugging a Failing Seed — Five-step workflow: reproduce, isolate, understand, fix, verify